jewettaij/visfd/doc/doc_filter_mrc.md

 argument,**
 so that you don't need to repeat the slow tensor-voting calculation each time.

-*(Note: -surface-tv is not an independent filter.
+*(Note: -tv is not an independent filter.
 It enables refinement of existing results from the -surface filter.
 This argument is ignored unless the -surface argument is also used.)*